-GRADES 11, 12 2 SEMESTERS WEIGHTED 1 CREDIT 4 JJC HOURS
+GRADES 11, 12 WEIGHTED 2 SEMESTERS 1 JTHS CREDIT 4 JJC CREDITS

-Prerequisites: Algebra 1 and Advanced Algebra; Satisfactory ALEKS placement test score for dual credit in Math 128 at JJC.
+Prerequisites: Algebra 1, Geometry and Advanced Algebra; Satisfactory ALEKS placement test score for dual credit in Math 128 at JJC.

 Students will focus on mathematical reasoning and the solving of real-life problems.
-Included are: frequency distributions, measures of position and variation, basic probability theory, probability distributions and the normal curve, statistical inference, correlation and regression, f-test, and analysis of variance.
-Both a graphing calculator and Microsoft Excel will be used.
+Included are frequency distributions, measures of position and variation, basic probability theory, probability distributions and the normal curve, statistical inference, correlation and regression, f-test, and analysis of variance.
+Both a graphing calculator and statistical software will be used.

 REMARKS: Texas Instrument Graphing Calculator (TI-84 plus or TI-NSpire) is strongly recommended.
 Students enrolled in this course have a dual credit option to receive college credit from Joliet Junior College.

 The purpose of this class is to prepare students for the AP Statistics test; students are expected to sit for the test in May.